-We recommend that teaching staff develops a more structured approach to integrate their research into teaching, as well as the research activities of students.
+For the MSc we recommend that teaching staff develops a more structured approach to integrate their research into teaching, as well as the research activities of students.
 This is not aimed at developing a separate research effort, but a departmental research strategy that supports the teaching (and the industry) in the short- and long-term.